evanhearne/better_tfi/README.md

 unzip GTFS_Realtime.zip
 rm GTFS_Realtime.zip
 ```

+**IMPORTANT** : Make sure you define your API endpoints in `main.dart` before running.
+Instructions on how to run API can be seen below.

 From root directory run `flutter pub get` followed by `flutter run` to compile an application in debug mode.